seabopo/PowerShell-AtomicParsley/README.md

 When installing AtomicParsley using Homebrew or Chocolatey, the AtomicParsley path will automatically be added to the operating system PATH environment variable so the tool can be run using the terminal or command-prompt from any location on the system.
-If AtomicParsley was installed manually, you must do one of the following for the PowerShell module to function:
+If AtomicParsley was installed manually you will need to update your operating system environment path to include the AtomicParsley path for the module to function.

- - Add the AtomicParsley path to your your system PATH environment variable',
+## File Permissions on MacOS

- - Specify the AtomicParsley path in your PowerShell script using the', PS_ATOMIC_PARSLEY_PATH environment variable.
-For example:',
+MacOS has 'Special Folders' like Downloads, Desktop, and Movies in the user's personal folder that require additional permissions to be granted for applications to access their content.
+If your video files are located in the 'Movies' folder under your user profile, AtomicParsley  and PowerShell must be granted access to the folder.
-     - $env:PS_ATOMIC_PARSLEY_PATH = "C:\Program Files\AtomicParsley\atomicparsley.exe"',
+You can do this by adding the applications to the list of allowed applications in System Settings > Privacy and Security > Media & Apple Music.

-     - $env:PS_ATOMIC_PARSLEY_PATH = "/usr/local/bin/atomicparsley"',
+If you use Apple's "TV" app, it will create a folder under the Movies folder by default at /Users/Username/Movies/TV and store all of it's media there.
+The "TV" folder has it's own set of special permissions, and the files in that folder won't be accessible by apps even after enabling the additional permissions via the "Media & Apple Music" setting.

 ## AtomicParsley Project Information